cwi-swat/ifip-wg216/meetings/Santiago2026.md

 [See here for power plugs](https://www.power-plugs-sockets.com/chile/).

-I'm confirming with the hotel regarding the available cables for the projector.
-Stay tuned.
+The hotel has both HDMI and USB-C cables for the projector.

 ### Will there be dinner and socializing on Sunday evening?

 Yes, although not included in the registration.

-I'm confirming the hours with the hotel.
-Stay tuned.
+The hotel restaurant opens 7pm-10pm for dinner, and the tavern (pub) is open 10:30pm-2:00am.

 ### Can I check-in late?

-I'm confirming the details with the hotel.
-Stay tuned.
+The hotel can accommodate checking in at any time.

 ### What about interesting tourist destinations in Chile?